anuragsoni/anuragsoni.github.io/content/post/ocaml-logging.md

 ```

 The default output has details from each run of the task, but it's hard to tell whether the log lines about starting and finishing the stages belong to transactions A, B, or C.

-[^2]: Async supports s-expressions as a log output, but outside of the OCaml ecosystem s-expressions aren't common, and most centralized log management systems don't support s-expressions.

 ## Better Logging configuration